 John 3:6 ESV That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.

 When we seek God through denying our flesh and humbling ourselves before Him, He can sometimes bring spiritual revelation that is only possible by being still in prayer and fasting.
-Below is a testimony from Zee, who experienced this truth for herself.
+Below are two testimonies.

 Through all this, I was convicted to pray and fast to seek God for answers.
 Over the next few days, I noticed that I live with a low-level buzz of anxiety and began to think that the fear might be the result of my premature birth.